ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 #.
 The ``smallestTimeStepUSEC`` variable sets the time, with which data is assumed to be transferred to Java.
    It's used to calculate the time-axis of the scope and logger.
    It should match the sample time of the ISR (e.q.
 ISR-frequency of 10kHz -> smallestTimeStepUSEC=100).
 #.
-The ``initScaleChx`` variable sets the initial scaling factor for every of the 20 channels in the scope.
+The ``initScaleChx`` variable sets the initial scaling factor for each of the 20 channels in the scope.
    Use delimiter (;) to separate the scaling values for the channels.
 #.
-The ``initOffsetCHx`` variable sets the initial offset for every of the 20 channels in the scope.
+The ``initOffsetCHx`` variable sets the initial offset for each of the 20 channels in the scope.
    Use delimiter (;) to separate the scaling values for the channels.
 #.
-The ``preSelectedChannelNumbers`` variable sets the pre-selected channel number for every of the 20 channels in the scope.
+The ``preSelectedChannelNumbers`` variable sets the pre-selected channel number for each of the 20 channels in the scope.
    The numbers correspond to the ``JS_OberservableData`` enum in the ``javascope.h`` file (E.g. selecting ``1`` for ``CH1`` will set CH1 to ISR_ExecTime_us).
    Use delimiter (;) to separate the scaling values for the channels.
 #.
-The ``preSelectedChannelVisibility`` variable sets the initial visibility for every of the 20 channels in the scope.
+The ``preSelectedChannelVisibility`` variable sets the initial visibility for each of the 20 channels in the scope.
    Using ``0`` disables the visibility of the specific channel, whilst ``1`` turns it on.
    The visibility of the channels can still be changed during runtime by clicking on the appropriate channel in the legend of the scope.
    Use delimiter (;) to separate the scaling values for the channels.